-b.
-White Paper Generated by the NC Budget Advocates dated April 7, 2014 - to review and vote to support the paper and its findings and file a CIS supporting the paper.
-See Exhibit "B".
+To review and vote to support the paper and its findings and file a CIS supporting the paper.

 MOTION: BABCNC supports the findings and request for execution of those matters contained in the White Paper generated by the Budget Advocates dated April 7, 2014.